Single vs. Joint Life Insurance in Canada: Pros & Cons

 Key Takeaways

-• Joint life insurance only provides one payout, either when the first or last policyholder passes, which often leaves the surviving partner without coverage or without financial protection.
+• Joint life insurance only provides a payout when one partner dies, which often leaves the surviving partner without coverage or without financial protection.

-• Many insurance providers, including PolicyMe, offer couples discounts for individual life insurance policies.
+• PolicyMe and other life insurance providers offer couples discounts for individual life insurance policies.

-When choosing a type of life insurance, one key decision is whether to pick a single or joint policy.
+When choosing a type of life insurance, one key decision for many Canadian families is whether to pick a single or joint policy.
 This is a common question for couples seeking coverage.

 Here are the main differences between these two types of policies: